denster32/reading-notes/README.md

-# reading-notes
-My reading journal for 102d45
+# My reading journal for Code Fellows

+Hi my name is **Dennis** and I'm learning to code

+Growth mindset to me means...

+Three reminders to keep myself in a growth mindset:

+1.
+2.
+3.

+Here is a link to my github portfolio:  https://github.com/denster32